mbachm/CarND-Path-Planning-Project/README.md

 ## Overview
 ---
-This is my implementation of project 1 of term 3 of the Udacity - Self-Driving Car NanoDegree .
+This is my implementation of project 1 of term 3 of the Udacity - Self-Driving Car Nanodegree .
 You can find the original repo under [CarND-Path-Planning-Project](https://github.com/udacity/CarND-Path-Planning-Project).

 ## Code overview
 ---